To answer my question, 98% of all resumes that come across my desk do.

 - Differentiate you from your competition.

 - Provide context.
-It is all generic fluff that sounds like hundreds of other candidates.
+It’s all generic fluff that sounds like hundreds of other candidates.

 - Make it easy for the hiring authority to determine how you solve their specific business pain.